Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/reporting/advanced.md

 ## Building a page title

 Similarly, the page title can be built from the page itself.
-Be aware that this looks into the Alfa representation of the page where the API is somewhat different from the normal DOM API.
+Be aware that this uses the Alfa representation of the page where the API is somewhat different from the normal DOM API.
 For example, to get the first `<h1>` heading of the page:

 ```typescript
 import { Element, Query } from "@siteimprove/alfa-dom";